mtaquia/conFusionAngularjs/README.md

 # conFusionAngularjs
-This is my project of Coursera course AngularJS .
+This is my project of Coursera course AngularJS about a web app for a restaurant.

 You need to run $ bower install   in order to install dependencies .

-We add some features managed by AngularJS
+We will add some features managed by AngularJS.